geoffmiller/localroutes/readme.md

 ## Motivation

 Sometimes you just need an endpoint to hit while developing locally.
-Instead of setting up MSW or remembering how Express.js works or using some online service you can now just make a `.json|.js` file and stub out different API scenarios for your current needs then `npx localroutes`.
+Instead of setting up MSW or remembering how Express.js works or using some online service you can now just make a `.json|.js` file and stub out different API scenarios for your current needs then `npx localroutes-cli`.

 Fast, easy, and probably good enough until you get a real endpoint.